saurabhpere/MyWeatherApp/README.md

 #### - Weather History:
 Encompasses files related to displaying weather history.
 Each feature module consists of Compose UI (User Interface) and ViewModel components.

+### Security

+#### - SQLCipher Encryption in Room DB

+Our application employs [SQLCipher](https://www.zetetic.net/sqlcipher/) for encrypting sensitive data stored in the Room Database.
+SQLCipher provides robust encryption mechanisms, ensuring the confidentiality of user data.

+#### - ProGuard for Code Obfuscation

+To enhance the security of our application, we utilize [ProGuard](https://www.guardsquare.com/products/proguard) for code obfuscation.
+ProGuard helps make reverse engineering more challenging, protecting sensitive code and assets from unauthorized access.

 ## Environment Details
 #### Android Studio Version